 Many churches across the globe participate in Freedom Sunday each year.
-Historically, we have used the first Sunday of Lent, but many organizations and churches have moved away from the Easter season to a September date.
+Historically, we have used the first Sunday of Lent or a September date, but many organizations and churches have moved to their own calendars.

-Choose one of those dates or another Sunday that fits best with your church’s calendar.
+Choose a Sunday that fits best with your church’s calendar.
 The important thing is to join the fight.
 The resources we offer can be used at any time throughout the year!

 Freedom Fight is a four-week sermon series that challenges the local church to engage the broader issue of sexual exploitation, live in freedom, and reclaim lives.
 The Freedom Fight Kit is available through Warner Press and includes a planning guide (introduction, guide, promotional ideas, sermon outlines, and more); a campaign DVD with videos, podcasts, marketing graphics, and bulletin insert templates; a banner; bulletin covers, and more.